 For Solvency II, insurance subsidiaries subject to Solvency II shall be valued at their respective solvency capital/own funds.
-This applies to BenCo Insurance Holding BV (owner of Euroben and Nordben) and Storebrand Holding AB (owner of SPP).
+This applies to BenCo Insurance Holding BV (owner of Euroben) and Storebrand Holding AB (owner of SPP).
 Other regulated subsidiaries are valued at CRD IV capital.
 This applies to Storebrand Finansiell Rådgivning AS.
 For non-regulated subsidiaries, the equity value from the financial statement is used as a reference for assuming the approximate fair value (excluding goodwill and intangible assets).
 All subsidiaries are recognised at historic cost in the financial statement.
-See Table 12.
+See Table 14.

-TABLE 12 SUBSIDIARIES & HOLDINGS IN RELATED UNDERTAKINGS, INCLUDING PARTICIPATIONS
+TABLE 14 SUBSIDIARIES & HOLDINGS IN RELATED UNDERTAKINGS, INCLUDING PARTICIPATIONS

-(NOK million) Solvency II Financial statement Subsidiaries & holdings in related undertakings, including participations Valuation principle Value Valuation Value principle Difference Storebrand Holding AB Own funds 13,086 Historic cost 12,487 599 Benco Insurance Holding BV Own funds 505 Historic cost 478 27 Storebrand Finansiell Rådgivning AS CRD IV capital 30 Historic cost 97 -67 Non-regulated subsidiaries Equity method excluding any goodwill and intangible assets 18,936 Historic cost 18,824 112 Total for subsidiaries & holdings in related undertakings, including participations 32,557 31,887 670
+(NOK million) Solvency II Solvency II Financial statement Subsidiaries & holdings in related undertakings, including participations Valuation principle Value Valuation principle Value Difference Storebrand Holding AB Own funds 14,372 Historic cost 12,166 2,206 Benco Insurance Holding BV Own funds 514 Historic cost 478 35 Storebrand Finansiell Rådgivning AS CRD IV capital 38 Historic cost 97 -59 Non-regulated subsidiaries 11 Equity method excluding any goodwill and intangible assets 19,681 Historic cost 19,557 125 Total for subsidiaries & holdings in related undertakings, including participations 34,605 32,298 2,307

-The non-regulated subsidiaries are mainly wholly-owned investment companies with sole purpose to own property.
+The non-regulated subsidiaries are mainly wholly owned investment companies with sole purpose to own property.
 The valuation in the solvency balance sheet is the same as in the financial statement.
-In the Group calculations for Storebrand ASA, a look-through approach has been applied so that they are treated in the same way as if the properties were directly owned.
-A look-through approach has not been applied in the calculations for Storebrand Livsforsikring (solo).
-Overall, subsidiaries and holdings in related undertakings, including participations, are valued at NOK 670 million more in the solvency balance sheet.
+Overall, subsidiaries and holdings in related undertakings, including participations, are valued at NOK 307 million more in the solvency balance sheet.

-&lt;sup>11 Storebrand Eiendom Trygg AS, Storebrand Eiendom Vekst AS, Storebrand Eiendom Utvikling AS, Storebrand Eiendom Invest AS, Værdalsbruket AS, Storebrand Pensjonstjenster AS and Norsk Pensjon AS.
+11 Storebrand Eiendom Trygg AS, Storebrand Eiendom Vekst AS, Storebrand Eiendom Utvikling AS, Storebrand Eiendom Invest AS, Værdalsbruket AS, Storebrand Pensjonstjenster AS and Norsk Pensjon AS.